The Frame of Reference

 Travelling with every alpha is capacity & decay — how much capital it absorbs before market impact erodes the edge, and how fast it crowds out.
 As a rule, faster signals have lower capacity and decay quicker; slow factor signals carry more and last longer.

 You've seen the map — the six axes and the questions they answer.
-The demonstrations that show each distinction in motion unlock once your account is activated.
+The demonstrations that show each distinction in motion unlock free the moment you sign in.

 Checking your access…